JdHondt/gcm/README.md

                         [0.8, 1.0, 0.6],
                         [0.3, 0.6, 1.0]])

-# 2. Initialize the GCM model and fit it to the correlation matrix
+# 2. Initialize the GCM model and fit it to the correlation matrix.
 gcm = GCM()
 gcm.fit_from_correlation(target_corr)